martgil/webext-docs/overlay/mailTabs.rst

 mailTabs API
 ============

-The mailTabs API first appeared in Thunderbird 66 and allows to interact with Thunderbirds main mail window.
+The mailTabs API allows to interact with Thunderbird's main mail window.